etan18/Obsidian-Notes/Humanities & Social Science/food systems.md

 ### supply chain
 In general, a **[[supply chain]]** can be broadly conceptualized as the interaction between various entities which are involved in the flow of products and services to their end customers.

+Food supply chains face unique challenges that question the applicability of general [[supply chain]] strategies.
+For example, perishability management is crucial to food supply management, requiring relatively short chains and rapid turnover to prevent spoilage.
+- Safety stock: holding additional goods to meet demand fluctuations is not easily transferable to food supply chains due to the challenge of product deterioration, perishability, and waste.

 The food supply chain is unique and consists of many stages:
 ##### **1. farm**